 The Council Directive provides for the mandatory automatic exchange of information on advance cross-border rulings and advance pricing arrangements (APAs) provided to companies and other entities in respect of all taxes except VAT, Customs Duties, Excise Duties and compulsory social security contributions.
-This information is to be exchanged with all other EU Member States and a more limited set of information is also to be shared with the European Commission.
-The subset of information that is to be shared with the Commission should not allow the identification of the underlying his taxpayer.
-The Directive is due to be transposed into Irish law by 31 December 2016 and the new measures will apply from 1 January 2017.
+This information is to be information on request and spontaneously.

+1 Manual 35-01-01A sets out the role of Exchange of Information Branch in International Tax Division in relation to the exchange of information under various legal instruments and provides guidance on the exchange of exchanged with all other EU Member States and a more limited set of information is also to be shared with the European Commission.
+The subset of information that is to be shared with the Commission should not allow the identification of the underlying taxpayer.
+The Directive has been transposed into Irish law by way of regulations2 and by introducing a new section 891GA into the Taxes Consolidation Act 1997 in Finance Act 2016.
+The new measures apply from 1 January 2017.